lsst-dm/Openstack-tests/README.md

 ## Installing `Docker`

-I followed the instructions provided by [docker documentations](https://docs.docker.com/engine/installation/linux/ubuntulinux/){:target="_blank"}.
+I followed the instructions provided by <a href="https://docs.docker.com/engine/installation/linux/ubuntulinux/" target="_blank">docker documentation</a>.

 These are a little bit different than the ones Matias gave me.